Devenkaushik/VANI-AI_ASSISTANT/readme.txt

 🎉 Start Exploring Vani Today

 Vani is here to simplify your daily tasks.
 Download, set up, and start using your own intelligent assistant! 😊

+You can now directly copy and paste the content into your `README.md` file!